afitterling/secure-chat/README.md

-# maximum flexible agile driven api running as docker app
+# a full fledged api as docker app written in python

-## why python?

-Because you can do the same as in Java but with less code. you can easily bind to pandas if you like.